 - At the end of the day make sure that all of the children have been checked out of the campus or event.

 - Keep an open line of communication between all of your staff and parents.

-Safety is a never-ending challenge and we all are painfully aware of the consequences when something goes wrong like we saw last week in South Florida.
+School Safety is a never-ending challenge.
+We all are painfully aware of the consequences when something goes wrong like we saw last week in South Florida.
 These practices might not help solve every issue, but help save more lives.
 We at Pikmykid want to do our part to prevent such catastrophes, or at least minimize their outcome when they cannot be completely stopped.
 As an Edtech company helping school administrators, and a group of concerned citizens, we want every school to be SAFER.
 We want to help the school staff and parents!
-Please contact us today to discuss support we can provide to keep children safe.
+Please contact us today to discuss the support we can provide to keep children safe.